Visiting a library during COVID-19

 Using public computers

-Time will be limited on our public computers and wifi.
-We will be providing cleaning materials to keep these spaces and equipment sanitised.
+We will continue providing cleaning materials to help keep computer spaces and equipment sanitised.

 Scanning, printing and photocopying facilities are still available.